 LottieFiles vs Rive (2026): Which Animation Tool Is Better?

-Quick verdict: Pick Rive if you need interactive, state-driven animations that run natively in your app with smaller file sizes and better performance.
-Pick LottieFiles if you use After Effects for animation and want a simple way to export and host lightweight motion graphics.
-Rive wins on interactivity and performance.
-LottieFiles wins on ecosystem and simplicity.
+Pick Riveif you need interactive, state-driven animations that run natively in your app with smaller file sizes and better performance — it's the future of UI animation.
+Pick LottieFilesif you use After Effects and want a simple way to export and host lightweight motion graphics with the largest animation library available.
+Rive wins 6-4 overall, but LottieFiles' ecosystem and simplicity keep it essential for many teams.

 Our Verdict